WEX Fleet Cards Review: Are They Right for Your Fleet?

 • Access to the WEX EDGE Savings Network

-Rebates of 3 cents per gallon
+Rebates of 3¢ per gallon for the first 6 months

 WEX Fleet Card